-High intensity interval training (HIIT) is a form of cardiovascular exercise that has been found to improve overall conditioning, boost metabolism, and burn fat.
-It has been a part of the training of serious athletes for a long time and has become increasingly popular with more casual exercisers in the past few years.
+High intensity interval training (HIIT) is a form of cardiovascular exercise that has been found to improve overall

-HIIT entails alternating short bursts of high intensity anaerobic exercise, making your heart work much harder, interspersed with more moderate levels of recovery.
+recovery.
 It requires high motivation because it is very physically demanding and therefore not for everyone.
 But if you already exercise regularly and are looking to ramp up your exercise program, HIIT may be just the thing for you.

-The American College of Sports Medicine (ACSM) tells us that high intensity intervals should be performed at about 80 to 95% of capacity or maximum heart rate.
-It should feel like you are exercising hard or very hard, to the point where it would be difficult to carry on a conversation.
+The American College of Sports Medicine (ACSM) tells us that high intensity intervals should be performed at about 80 to 95%

-In contrast, recovery intervals should be done at about 40 to 50% of maximum heart rate, a low enough level to allow you to recover sufficiently to move on to the next interval.
-Note: older people may require a longer recovery period.
+allow you to recover sufficiently to move on to the next interval.
+Note: older people may require a longer

 HIIT can be done with almost any form of aerobic or cardio exercise including walking, running, biking, swimming, or elliptical training.